Florabel Muir: Career

+Muir knew several mobsters, including Bugsy Siegel, who she claimed had threatened her over "what she had written about him" during his trial for the murder of Harry Greenberg in 1941, saying "You think because I'm locked up here a punk like you can write anything you please ...
+Maybe you won't be using that typewriter anymore.
+Maybe your fingers won't be on your hands.
+I have people outside who'll break your legs or drop you in a hole if I say the word."
+After Siegel's murder on 20 June 1947, Muir (who had spoken to Siegel earlier that day; he had called "to thank her for a favourable review" of a show at his Flamingo Hotel) was "one of the first reporters at the scene"; noticing his left eyeball, which "had been blasted out of his head", lying on the floor, she allegedly "picked up the sliver of flesh from which his long eyelashes extended."

-Muir was injured during a shooting attempt on the life of mobster Mickey Cohen at Sherry's restaurant on the Sunset Strip at 3:55 a.m. on July 20, 1949.
+Muir was also injured during an attempted assassination of mobster Mickey Cohen at Sherry's restaurant on the Sunset Strip at 3:55 a.m. on July 20, 1949.
 Cohen was struck in the shoulder.
-Three others were also wounded, including Cohen henchman "Neddie" Herbert, who later died from his wounds.
+Three others were also wounded, including Cohen henchman Neddie Herbert, who later died from his wounds.
 Muir was struck in the backside when a slug ricocheted and left a large bruise.
 Her first instinct was to call the Mirror and get a photographer to the scene while her husband screamed for her to get down.
 She was also a confidant of Cohen and enlisted her husband to improve Cohen's reading and vocabulary skills.

 In 1950, she released her memoirs, Headline Happy.

 Personal life

 Muir was married to The Saturday Evening Post writer Denis A. "Denny" Morrison.
 The couple had no children and remained married until Morrison's death on September 24, 1966.